 Psychology uses scientific methods to describe, predict, understand, and explain human behavior.
 Combined with appropriate related courses, the major provides students with an undergraduate background for graduate programs in psychology and other disciplines such as medicine, law, and public policy.
 Faculty members are currently involved in research in a number of areas including, memory, cognitive neuroscience, computational approaches, neurophysiology, vision sciences, behavioral genetics, child cognition, autism, anxiety and related disorders, and addiction.
 The department includes graduate students being trained in both masters and doctoral programs and more than 30 faculty members who share a serious commitment to teaching and research.

 See Honor Societies.

-Students are encouraged to join the Undergraduate Psychology Association, an organization comprising psychology majors, minors, and other interested students.
-The association is an independent, student-run organization that sponsors academic, career-oriented, and social events to help supplement students’ academic programs.
+Students are encouraged to join the Undergraduate Psychology Association, an organization including psychology majors, minors, and other interested students.
+The association sponsors academic, career-oriented, and social events to help supplement students’ academic programs.